hashicorp/consul/middleware/kubernetes/README.md

 	# a path to a file structured like resolv.conf.
 	upstream 12.34.56.78:53

+	# federation <federation-name> <federation-domain>
+	#
+	# Defines federation membership.
+One line for each federation membership.
+	# Each line consists of the name of the federation, and the domain.
+	federation myfed foo.example.com

 	# fallthrough
 	#
 	# If a query for a record in the cluster zone results in NXDOMAIN,